Walking Weather in Philadelphia, Pennsylvania

 Summer

-Summer highs near 87°F and 66% humidity push pavement risk to moderate — walk early or after sunset, and check pavement before dog walks.
+Summer highs near 87°F and 66% humidity make midday hard work — head out early or after sunset, and check the pavement before dog walks.

 Fall

-Fall eases to 45–65°F at about 65% humidity, often the best stretch of the year for longer walks.
+Fall eases to 45–65°F at about 65% humidity — often the best stretch of the year for an unhurried walk.

 - •Brick sidewalks in Old City retain less heat than asphalt but still get hot in summer